-First plane takes off from £40m Birmingham Airport runway extension
+First China flight takes off from Birmingham Airport runway extension

-The first plane has taken off from Birmingham Airport's new £40m extended runway.
+The first plane to travel to the Far East from Birmingham Airport has taken off from its new £40m extended runway.

 A China Southern Airlines flight to Beijing departed at around 13:10 BST after a short delay.

 Work to add an extra 400m to the existing runway began in November 2012 after years of planning.